erayymz/Ortho4XPImageChecker/README.md

 On average, it takes about 2 seconds to check one file.
 So if the script determined, lets say, you have 8 logical cores, then you expect to check about 8 total files in 2 second window.

 ## Logging
-The script will generate a log file, 'c'hecker_log.txt' within the same folder it is executed.
+The script will generate a log file, `checker_log.txt` within the same folder it is executed.
 The log file will only contain the path of images that contain white pixels.
 Good image files are not logged to this file to prevent confusion.

 ## Deleting Image Files
 The script can delete bad image files as it finds them.
 It will prompt you to make that choice in the very beggining.
 If you do not chose to delete the files, you can then locate them later using the paths recorded in the log file.
 Please be aware that the script will only delete the ortho image file, not the DDS file.
 If you wish to also delete the corrospanding DDS file, you will have to do that manually.